Ladysnake/Satin/README.md

 You can find the current version of Satin in the [releases](https://github.com/Ladysnake/Satin/releases) tab of the repository on Github.

+*If you wish your mod to be 100% standalone, you also need to include the `fabric-api-base` and `fabric-resource-loader-v0` modules from Fabric API in your mod jar.*

 ## Using Satin

 ### Changes to Vanilla